codewithnaman/Java-Features-and-Tutorials/Java8-Features/README.md

 * Abstract class can have state while an interface can't have state.
 * We can inherit one abstract class but can implement any number of interfaces.

-## Feature 5 : Final and inner classes and effectively final
+## Feature 5 : Final,  inner classes and effectively final
 Let's understand code [TraditionalInnerClass](src/main/java/java8/feature5/TraditionalInnerClass.java).
 In the code we are declaring an interface which have one abstract method which take a value and multiply with some value and return the result.